nils-n/throwing-sticks/README.md

  <tr>
     <td>9</td>
     <td>Not all positions on the display were used to display the simulation result. </td>
-    <td>The problem was that the simulation runs with values between 0 and 1, which is a midlines and the middle position to the next midline.
+    <td>The problem was that the simulation runs with values between 0 and 1.
+This interval maps to the range between the first midline and the middle between first and second midline.
 Adding only a random sector is therefore not enough to display the simulated positions in an equally distribued fashion.
 The soltion was to add a `mappedPosition` property and a `mapPositionIntoFirstSector` method to account for mirrored positions for sticks that land on the unused half between midlines.  </td>
     <td><img src="./assets/testing/solved-issues/9-not-all-positions-used.png" alt="image of bug" ></td>
 </tr>